frickelzeugs/FingerprintDoorbell/README.md

 todo

 ## Firmware Update
 If you've managed to walk the bumpy path of flashing the firmware on the ESP32 for the first time, be calmed: every further firmware update will be a piece of cake.
-FingerprintDoorbell is using the Library Elegant OTA to make this as handy as possible.
-You don't even have to pull out the micro controller of the wall and connect it to your computer by USB, because the "OTA" in "Elegant OTA" is for Over-the-air updates.
-All you need to do is to go on the settings page of the WebUI and hit "Firmware update".
-In the following Dialog you have to upload two files
+FingerprintDoorbell is using the really cool Library [AsyncElegantOTA](https://github.com/ayushsharma82/AsyncElegantOTA) to make this as handy as possible.
+You don't even have to pull the microcontroller out of the wall and connect it to your computer, because the "OTA" in "AsyncElegantOTA" is for "Over-the-air" updates.
+All you need to do is to browse to the settings page of the WebUI and hit "Firmware update".
+In the following Dialog you have to upload 2 files

 - firmware.bin for the "Firmware" radio button
 - spiffs.bin for the "Filesystem" radio button

 Done.
 Reboot your system to get the new firmware live.

 # FAQ